mounagowda3/Mouna-Cypress/README.md

 2. Download and install Visual Studio Code.
 3. Install Cypress, Run in the terminal: npm install cypress
 4. Install other things related to cypress: npm install --save-dev cypress cypress-xpath; npm install --save-dev @types/cypress;npm install --save-dev @types/mocha; npm install --save-dev @types/jquery
-5. Open Cypress Test Runner with the command: node_modules/.bin/cypress open.
+5. Open Cypress Test Runner with the command: node_modules/.bin/cypress open.(or) npx cypress open

 # To Run
 Open the project in the Test Runner and execute the tests (or)